zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2025-10-15】[chili-chips-ba / wireguard-fpga](https://github.com/chili-chips-ba/wireguard-fpga) - Full-throttle, wire-speed hardware implementation of Wireguard VPN, using low-cost Artix7 FPGA with opensource toolchain.
+If you seek security and privacy, nothing is private in our codebase.
+Our door is wide open for backdoor scrutiny, be it related to RTL, embedded, build, bitstream or any other aspect of design and delivery package.
+Bujrum!
+* 【2025-10-15】[volcengine / MineContext](https://github.com/volcengine/MineContext) - MineContext is your proactive context-aware AI partner（Context-Engineering+ChatGPT Pulse）
 * 【2025-10-14】[nitrojs / nitro](https://github.com/nitrojs/nitro) - Next Generation Server Toolkit.
 Create web servers with everything you need and deploy them wherever you prefer.
 * 【2025-10-12】[QwenLM / Qwen3-VL](https://github.com/QwenLM/Qwen3-VL) - Qwen3-VL is the multimodal large language model series developed by Qwen team, Alibaba Cloud.
 * 【2025-10-11】[supermemoryai / supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
 The Memory API for the AI era.